-Usability testing is about getting users to interact with the product you designed and observe their reactions and behaviour.
+Usability testing is about getting users to interact with the product you designed and observe their reactions and behavior.
 Whatever method you choose is up to you, but usability testing is a necessary step to make sure the product provides an efficient, and pleasant experience to the users.

-So how would you be testing usability? or simply put…
+So how would you be testing usability?
+Or simply put…

 What is Usability Testing?

-Suppose, if you are designing a website for a fashion store online, the best way of testing the design is by having a user proceed through your product (the website, obviously!) as you watch them trying to buy their favourite apparel.
+Suppose, if you are designing a website for a fashion store online, the best way of testing the design is by having a user proceed through your product (the website, obviously!) as you watch them trying to buy their favorite apparel.

 What are the Advantages of Usability Testing

 Testing usability allows the identification of problems in the initial stages.
 Solving these issues earlier makes save staff time and impacts the schedule.